kantholtz/dotfiles/README.md

 pacman -S gcc
 ```

-and added `<msys2 install dir>/usr/bin` to the windows `%PATH%` (Win+R
+Then add `<msys2 install dir>/usr/bin` to the windows `%PATH%` (Win+R
 `systempropertiesadvanced` - Environment Variables - System Variables)

-Problems with gpg keys and elpa if msys2 is installed: `gpg --receive-keys 066DAFCB81E42C40` (do not set --homedir to the `.emacs.d/elpa/gnupg` thing as emacs fucks the path up anyway; the keys are installed to the msys2 home directory).
-In `.emacs` add `'(package-gnupghome-dir nil)` to use the default dir.
+Problems with gpg keys and elpa if msys2 is installed: `gpg
+--receive-keys 066DAFCB81E42C40` (do not set --homedir to the
+`.emacs.d/elpa/gnupg` thing as emacs fucks the path up anyway; the
+keys are installed to the msys2 home directory).
+In `.emacs` add
+`'(package-gnupghome-dir nil)` to use the default dir.

 ## Documentation ##